-Constant currency is used to depict GAAP revenue in local currency without the benefit or detriment occurring from currency fluctuations.
+^{} Constant currency is used to depict GAAP revenue in local currency without the benefit or detriment occurring from currency fluctuations.
 Constant currency is calculated by presenting the 2005 results using 2006 monthly average currency rates.

-Overall revenue in the second quarter of 2006 included minimal impact from currency fluctuations.
-Regionally, the stronger U.S. dollar compared to the Japanese Yen resulted in a negative impact of 6% in Japan.
+Overall revenue in the third quarter of 2006 included 1% of benefit from currency fluctuations.
+Regionally, the stronger U.S. dollar compared to the Japanese Yen resulted in a negative impact of 5% in Japan.
+In the EMEA region, changes in the exchange rate provided a favorable impact of 3% on third quarter 2006 revenue versus third quarter 2005 revenue.

-Revenue changes in constant currency In the Americas region, increased revenue in Data Warehousing was offset by a decrease in Financial Self Service.
+Revenue changes in constant currency In the Americas region, increased revenue in Data Warehousing and Customer Services was more than offset by decreases in Financial Self Service and Systemedia.
 In the EMEA region, the revenue increase was driven by Financial Self Service, Data Warehousing and Retail Store Automation.
-In Japan, revenue increased mainly due to Data Warehousing and Retail Store Automation.
-Finally, in our Asia/Pacific region, the revenue increase was driven almost entirely by Financial Self Service.
+In Japan, revenue increased mainly due to Retail Store Automation and Payment & Imaging and Other.
+Finally, in our Asia/Pacific region, the revenue decline was driven by lower revenue in Data Warehousing, Financial Self Service, Customer Services and Payment & Imaging and Other.